Co-Founder, Executive Director

-An immigrant from Botswana, Odi earned a degree in Communications State University and in Macy’s for 10 years.
+An immigrant from Botswana, Odi earned a degree in Communications from Ferris State University and an MBA from University of Phoenix.
+She worked at Macy’s for 10 years.
 With a passion for serving underserved communities, she uses her expertise in outreach and case navigation to help as many at-risk San Francisco residents keep their homes.

 Housing Subsidy Specialist

 Shortly after graduating in 2006 from Kent State University with a degree in Political Science, Jamie began her career in Social Services as an Eligibility Technican for the Alameda County Social Services Agency.
 There, she specialized in assisting local residents who are receiving General Assistance, Supplemental Nutirition Assistance Program, and Medi-Cal, among others.
 Today, she continues to bring her passion to serve communities who have opportunity and housing barriers to Q Foundation.

 Soon after being helped by Q Foundation in achieving housing stability, Paul was invited to be in Q’s communications team to reach out to San Francisco’s residents who need housing assistance the most.
 With more than 20 years of creative experience, he has created campaigns for non-profit organizations like GLBT Historical Society, Department of Health, Shanti, Castro Country Club, among others.
 He is the publisher of MXD Magazine featuring the Bay’s LGBTQ People of Color.